Safety for UPVC Windows

-UPVC window safety locks are a simple and highly effective way to add safety and security to windows.
-Read our expert guide to selecting, fitting and maintaining the best UPVC window lock for your situation.
+UPVC window safety locks (also called window restrictors, or window safety catches) are a simple and highly effective way to enhance the security and safety for windows.
+Read our expert guide to selecting, fitting and maintaining the best UPVC window lock / window restrictor for your situation.

-Window safety locks enhance the safety and security of buildings by restricting the window opening to a maximum of 100mm, even when force is applied.
+Window restrictors enhance the safety and security of buildings by restricting the window opening to a maximum of 100mm, even when force is applied.
 They are used to prevent accidental falls and deliberate forced entry.
 Here we answer some common questions about UPVC window safety locks:-

-How easy it is to fit a UPVC window safety lock?
+How easy it is to fit restrictors and locks to a UPVC window?

-Fitting a UPVC window safety lock is a quick and simple DIY job that will take a few minutes.
+Fitting a restrictor to a UPVC window is a quick and simple DIY job that will take a few minutes.
 All you need is a drill, a pencil and a ruler.
-One side of the lock is placed on the fixed part of the window frame and the other side of the lock is placed on the opening side of the window.
-We provide detailed instructions with our locks and you can watch our window restrictor fitting video here.
+One side of the device is placed on the fixed part of the window frame and the other side of the device is placed on the opening side of the window.
+We provide detailed instructions with our products and you can watch our window restrictor fitting video here.

 Can the window ever be fully opened?

 Yes, with some styles of UPVC window safety restrictor the restriction can be removed so that the window can be fully opened.
-Different styles of window safety locks are unlocked in different ways.
+Different styles of window safety locks are disengaged in different ways.
 The Pro-Twist uses a push and twist mechanism, while the Pro-5 window restrictor and Titan steel window lock both use keys.
-If you prefer an option that does not allow the window to ever be fully opened choose the Perma window safety lock.
+If you prefer an option that does not allow the window to ever be fully opened choose the Perma cable window restrictor.

-Which is the most secure UPVC window safety lock?
+Which is the most secure UPVC window safety device?

 The most secure window safety lock is the Jackloc Titan.
 The Titan can’t be disengaged without the use of a key.
 It’s tested to withstand a force of 4,800 newtons, or the equivalent of five adult males, which exceeds all standard requirements by nearly 10 times.
 It has been awarded Sold Secure status by the Master Locksmiths Association, making it the first, and only, window restrictor to achieve this accolade.